-CCLA aims to vote at all company meetings where we have portfolio holdings.
-The Catholic Investment Fund did not support 24% of management resolutions at investee companies this quarter.
+CCLA aims to vote at all UK and overseas company meetings where we have holdings.
+The COIF Charities Investment Fund did not support 23% of management resolutions at investee companies this quarter (23% for the Ethical Fund, 27% for the Global Equity Income Fund).
 Additionally, we supported five of the ten shareholder proposals tabled at the companies in which we invest.

 We aim to support all pro-active shareholder proposals, and in Q1, added a dedicated voting pre-declaration section on our website.
 This substantiates our long-held practice of writing to all companies directly to explain our voting position prior to an annual general meeting.
-Our first predisclosed vote relates to a shareholder proposal at Nestlé, for 'an amendment to the Articles of Association regarding sales of healthier and less healthy foods', which we intend to support.
+Our first pre-disclosed vote relates to a shareholder proposal at Nestlé, for 'an amendment to the Articles of Association regarding sales of healthier and less healthy foods', which we intend to support.